-We record accruals for customer returns, rebates, and incentives at the time of revenue recognition based primarily on historical experience.
+We record accruals for customer returns, rebates, and incentives at the time of revenue recognition based primarily on historical trend experience and expected market conditions.
 Returns are presented on the Consolidated Balance Sheet as a right of return asset and refund liability.
 Incentives in the form of rebates are estimated at the individual customer level and are recorded as a reduction of sales.
 Customer incentives for additional hardware and software products, solutions, and services to be provided are considered distinct performance obligations.
 As such, we allocate revenue to them based on relative standalone selling price.
 Until the incentive is redeemed, the revenue is recorded as a contract liability.